openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

    stop working on a problem and come back to it later.

 #. **Show Answer button.** This button is optional.
 When the learner
-   selects **Show Answer**, he sees both the correct answer (see 2 above) and the explanation (see 10 below).
-The instructor sets whether the **Show Answer** button is visible.
+   selects **Show Answer**, she sees both the correct answer (see 2 above) and the explanation (see 10 below).
+You define whether the **Show Answer** button is visible.

-#. **Attempts.** The instructor might set a specific number of attempts or
+#. **Attempts.** You can set a specific number of attempts, or allow
-   allow unlimited attempts for a problem.
+   unlimited attempts for a problem.
 By default, the course-wide **Maximum Attempts** advanced setting is null, meaning that the maximum number of attempts for problems is unlimited.
 If the course-wide **Maximum Attempts** setting is changed to a specific number, the **Maximum Attempts** setting for individual problems defaults to that number, and cannot be set to unlimited.

    .. image:: ../../../shared/building_and_running_chapters/Images//AnatomyOfExercise2.png
     :alt: An image of a problem from a learners's point of view, with